maybeiambatman/Jumbleza/README.md

 It yields, {key: dgo, value: [dog, god]}

--  find_all_combinations: This function outputs all possible permutations possible for of letters of the string it takes as input.
+-  find_all_combinations: This function outputs all possible combinations possible for the letters of the string it takes as input.

 NOTE: I have decided to use the EOWL word list as my dictionary.
 To learn more click [here](http://dreamsteep.com/projects/the-english-open-word-list.html)